 Coronary artery disease is the number one cause of death in the country, according to the National Institutes of Health.
 Sometimes referred to as CAD, it’s also the most common type of heart disease among both women and men.
 Heart disease in general kills about one in every four Americans each year, with CAD accounting for more than 370,000 deaths annually.

-Recent advances in preventive healthcare and cardiology have greatly improved the management and prognosis of CAD.
+Recent advances in preventive healthcare and cardiology have greatly improved the management, prognosis and CAD treatment.
 When it comes to cardiovascular disease, and CAD specifically, prevention is the name of the game.

 Coronary artery disease often occurs when cholesterol in the form of plaque builds up on the insides of your arteries.
 The buildup, called atherosclerosis, restricts the blood flow to your heart.
 When your heart can’t get enough oxygen and blood, that’s when you might experience: